-Editing portraits in Adobe Lightroom is both rewarding and fun; Lightroom is fundamentally different to other editing software in that it involves a totally non-destructive workflow.
+Learning how to edit portraits in Lightroom is rewarding and fun.
+Lightroom is different from other editing software because it involves a non-destructive workflow.

-It does have some limitations, of course—unlike Photoshop, Lightroom doesn’t support layers so extreme editing such as head swapping between photos is not possible but Lightroom does make many of the most common editing tasks very easy without dumbing it down into a one-button ‘fix my portrait’ style of operation.
+It does have some limitations, of course.
+Unlike Photoshop, Lightroom doesn’t support layers.
+This means that extreme editing, such as head swapping between photos, is not possible.
+But Lightroom does make editing tasks easy without dumbing it down.

 Before You Edit

-It’s important to understand that no software can put information back into the photo that was missing when it was taken—for example as a result of blown-out highlights or out-of-focus areas.
+No software can put information back into a photo that was missing when it was taken.
+For example, blown-out highlights or out-of-focus areas.

-As you begin to accumulate more and more photos, it becomes increasingly important that you know where to find them.
-Different people have different ways to organise their photos and Lightroom can easily adapt to a number of different strategies:
+As you begin to accumulate more and more photos, it becomes important that you know where to find them.
+Different people have different ways to organise their photos.
+Lightroom can adapt to a few different strategies:

-If you have been used to working with other editing software, it’s likely that you’ll have already organised your photos into a number of folders and you may even have a folder especially for portraits.
-If this is the case, you can simply import your existing folder(s) into Lightroom from the Folders panel.
+If you work with other editing software, you’ll likely have already organised your photos folders.
+You may even have a folder for portraits.
+If this is the case, you can import your existing folder(s) into Lightroom from the Folders panel.

-When you twirl open the Folders panel, you will be presented with an overview of all the hard drives (internal and external) that Lightroom knows about.
-In the screenshot above, you can see the computer’s main internal hard drive called ‘Macintosh HD’ which contains a folder under Users called ‘Loraine’ that has sub-folders called ‘Desktop’ and ‘ImageMatters’.
+When you open the Folders panel, you will see an overview of all the hard drives that Lightroom knows about.
+In the screenshot above, you can see the computer’s main internal hard drive ‘Macintosh HD’.
+This contains a folder under Users called ‘Loraine’ that has ‘Desktop’ and ‘ImageMatters’ sub-folders.

-If you don’t see a folder you know should be displayed, just click the ‘+’ button in the top right corner and then select ‘Add Folder’.
-Navigate to the folder you want to add and in the import dialogue make sure you select the ‘Add’ option.
+If you don’t see a folder you know should be displayed, click the ‘+’ button in the top right corner and then select ‘Add Folder’.
+Navigate to the folder you want to add.
+In the import dialogue make sure you select the ‘Add’ option.

 This will add the photos from that folder to your current catalogue without moving or copying them anywhere else.
 If a folder no longer contains any photos, you can select it and then click the ‘-‘ button to remove it.

-Once you have your folders organised in the folders panel, you will no longer need to use Finder or File Explorer to manage them.
-Lightroom enables you to drag photos from one folder to another, rename folders and perform all the housekeeping you need right from the Folders panel.
+Once you have your folders organised, you will no longer need to use Finder or File Explorer to manage them.
+Lightroom enables you to drag photos from one folder to another.
+You can rename folders and perform all the housekeeping you need right from the Folders panel.

-Clicking on a folder name will display its contents instantly on screen.
-To see the contents of more than one folder at a time, command-click (Mac) or CTRL-click (PC) a selection of folders whose photos you wish to see.
+Clicking on a folder name will display its contents on-screen.
+To see the contents of more than one folder at a time, command-click (Mac) or CTRL-click (PC) a selection of folders.

-Although organising by folders works for some people, it can sometimes be restrictive and confusing.
-Depending on the naming convention used, a given photo may be a candidate for more than one folder and that would mean having to copy a given photo to each folder that might be considered suitable —this is, of course, a bad idea.
-Not only is it confusing, it wastes disk space.
-Duplicating the master photo should only be done for backup reasons.
+Although organising by folders works for some people, it can be restrictive and confusing.
+Depending on the naming convention used, a given photo may be a candidate for more than one folder.
+That would mean having to copy a given photo to each folder that might be suitable.
+This is a bad idea.
+Not only is it confusing, but it also wastes disk space.
+You should only duplicate a master photo for backup reasons.

-Whereas folders are actual locations on your hard drive, collections are virtual and far more flexible than folders.
-Of course every photo has to be in some folder somewhere on your computer but collections are different in that they just pull together a number of photos in a named list or ‘Collection’.
+Folders are actual locations on your hard drive.
+Collections are virtual and far more flexible than folders.
+Of course, every photo has to be in a folder somewhere on your computer.
+But collections pull together many photos in a named list or ‘Collection’.

-The big advantage of using collections is that you only need one master photo that resides in just one folder but that photo can be in an unlimited number of different collections.
+The big advantage of using collections is that you only need one master photo that resides in one folder.
+That photo can then be in an unlimited number of different collections.

-Collections are so flexible they really deserve a tutorial of their own but for now, we’ll just consider making a simple ‘Portraits’ collection.
-Creating a collection is done using the ‘+’ button on the Collections panel in the Library Module.
+Collections are so flexible they deserve a tutorial of their own.
+For now, we’ll just consider making a simple ‘Portraits’ collection.
+You can create a collection using the ‘+’ button on the Collections panel in the Library Module.
 This will display a pop-up from which you can create one of three kinds of collection.

-Select the ‘Create Collection’ option and name your collection something appropriate such as ‘Portraits’.
+Select the ‘Create Collection’ option.
+Name your collection something appropriate such as ‘Portraits’.

-TIP: If you prepend the collection name by the underscore character as shown below, the collection name will appear towards the top of the alphabetical list of collection names.
+TIP: Prepend the collection name by the underscore character as shown below.
+The collection name will appear towards the top of the alphabetical list of collection names.

-If you pre-select some of your existing portrait photos prior to creating the collection and you tick the ‘Include selected photos’ box as shown above, they will be automatically added to the new collection.
+You can pre-select some portrait photos before creating the collection.
+If you tick the ‘Include selected photos’ box, they will be added to the new collection.

-Once you’ve made a portraits collection, you can add any other photos to it at any time by dragging them onto the collection.
+Once you’ve made a portraits collection, you can add any other photos to it by dragging them onto the collection.

-If you’ve just completed a dedicated portrait shoot, you can specify that photos are automatically added to your portrait collection by ticking the ‘Add to Collection’ box and selecting the collection in the File Handling section of the import dialogue box:
+If you’ve just completed a dedicated portrait shoot, you can specify that photos are added to your portrait collection.
+Tick the ‘Add to Collection’ box and select the collection in the File Handling section of the import dialogue box:

-Another good reason to use collections is that unlike the Folders panel, the Collections panel is accessible from the Develop Module and clicking on a collection will populate the filmstrip with the photos in that collection.
+Another good reason to use collections is that unlike the Folders panel, you can access the Collections panel from the Develop Module.
+Clicking on a collection will populate the filmstrip with the photos in that collection.

 Another way to organise your portrait photos is to give them appropriate keywords—one of which should probably be ‘Portrait’.
 This is most easily done as part of the import process using the ‘Apply During Import’ panel:

 Simply type the keywords into the panel.
 If you want to add several words, separate them by commas.
-Be careful to observe the use of upper and lower case because Lightroom will treat ‘portrait’ and ‘Portrait’ as two separate words.
-When you want to find the photos to which you’ve added key words, open the ‘Keyword List’ panel and find the keyword you’ve assigned.
+Be careful to observe the use of upper and lower case.
+Lightroom will treat ‘portrait’ and ‘Portrait’ as two separate words.
+To find the photos to which you’ve added keywords, open the ‘Keyword List’ panel and find the keyword you’ve assigned.

-The screenshot above shows that there are 510 photos that have the key word ‘Portrait’ and the tick indicates the currently selected photo has this key word assigned.
-If you want to add this key word to another photo or photos simply select them and then click the tick box next to the Portrait key word.
+The screenshot above shows that 510 photos have the keyword ‘Portrait’.
+The tick indicates the currently selected photo has this keyword assigned.
+If you want to add this keyword to another photo, select it and then click the tick box next to the Portrait keyword.

-The problem with keywording is that it can be rather tedious and many people don’t bother to keep their keywords up-to-date.
-Techniques like keyword hierarchies can help but there is a better way to handle keywording for portraits, and that’s to use Lightroom’s facial recognition feature.
+The problem with keywording is that it can be tedious.
+Many people don’t bother to keep their keywords up-to-date.
+Techniques like keyword hierarchies can help.
+A better way to handle keywording for portraits is to use Lightroom’s facial recognition feature.